 WFXB is a Fox affiliate news station broadcasting locally from the Market Common.
 They host three shows daily: Carolina AM, a live morning talk show hosted by Greg Rowles and Audra Grant; live coverage of Fox midday news; and in the evening, Not the News— a lighthearted satire of the news, also hosted by Greg and Audra.

 “The morning show is something to engage the community,” says Audra, who co-produces the show with her colleague, Laura Pence.
 “It’s unique in this market— something where people can grab a cup of coffee and sit down to be informed and entertained.”

-For the first ten minutes of the show, Greg and Audra chat unscripted— and as it’s a live broadcast— anything spontaneous or quirky, or both, is up for discussion.
+For the first ten minutes of the show, Greg and Audra chat unscripted— and as it’s a live broadcast— anything spontaneous or quirky, or both, can occur.

 “It could be something funny that happened before the show began,” Audra says.
 “We let it go where it leads.”

 Carolina AM covers a variety of topics.
 There is always something health-related, like statistics on exercise, or a latest nutrition find.
 Sometimes a dating tip.
 They’ll always do a show biz highlight, in which they relay the top four news-worthy stories involving celebrities.
 And then there’s a cooking segment.

 Often top chefs will appear as guest educators; at other times Greg and Audra will teach each other how to prepare a dish.

 “But it’s the things that people can relate to,” Audra says.
 “How to save $30 at the Dollar Tree, or create your own spa at home.
 I’ll bring something in from my home that I love, whether it’s an appliance or a favorite cleaning product, and do a segment about it.”

 “We’re always looking for ideas from our viewers,” Audra says.
 “The show is a real give-and-take.
 We want to engage with our audience.
 We get notifications from our audience in the moment, and we’ll relay that content and respond to it.